 If you are concerned you may not be getting a healthy, daily dose of vitamin D, consult with your doctor.
-To learn more about the potential health benefits associated with the ‘sunshine vitamin’, read through our resources below.
+To learn more about the health benefits associated with the ‘sunshine vitamin’, read through our resources below.